degrootsam/Imladris-Archives/content/ai.md

 title: "AI"
 ---

+I asked AI to explain what parameters are:

 ## 📊 What Are Parameters?

 Think of parameters as tiny memory notes the AI keeps while learning.
 Each parameter stores a small piece of knowledge about the patterns it has seen.